HABITAT HOMEOWNER APPLICATION PROCESS

-All info provided in your application will be verified and a member of the committee will be in touch with you while your application is being evaluated.
+All info provided in your application will be verified and a member of the committee will be in touch.

 Of the qualified applicants, the families with the greatest need will be selected.
 Applicants that are not selected are encouraged to reapply in the future.

 After the Family Selection Committee approves an applicant’s eligibility, recommended applicants are presented to the Habitat’s Board of Directors for approval.